awsautomation/dev-picluster/README.md

 #### 2. Using the client

-Unless a command below has arguments([image] or [container]), the commands will run globally (cluster wide/config wide).
+If a command has arguments ([image] or [container]), the commands will run cluster-wide.
 For example if you run "pictl delete" without specifying a container, all of the containers will be deleted.

 To get a list of accepted arguments: